JayMassey98/Portfolio/README.md

-# portfolio_preview
+# portfolio
-A preview of my GitHub portfolio.
+A portfolio of previous work and passion projects (currently under construction).